cifanip/quantitative-finance/cases/03_pairs_trading/index.md

 $$

 ### Integrated processes
 Consider now a $VAR(1)$ process.
-A particular scenario of interest is the case in which only unit root is present and all other roots are outside of the unit circle.
+A particular scenario of interest is the case in which only a unit root is present and all other roots are outside of the unit circle.
 For a centered univariate process we have

 $$
 y_t = y_{t-1}+u_t, \qquad (1.7)
 $$

 that is, $y_t$ is a random walk.
-In general, univariate processes with $d$ unit roots is called *integrated of order* $d$ or $I(d)$.
+In general, univariate processes with $d$ unit roots are called *integrated of order* $d$ or $I(d)$.
 Process (1.7) is then $I(1)$ and can be made stable by differentiation:

 $$
 \Delta y_t := (1-L) y_{t} = u_t, \qquad (1.8)